MaurizioCarrara/GARC-Public/README.md

 ## Structure
-In the actual version (2.1), there are two selector (data range and airport) that filter the downloaded data and just one page with all the chart and tables (5 A4 pages in printing).
+In the actual version (2.1), there are two selectors (data range and airport) that filter the downloaded data and just one page with all the charts and tables (5 A4 pages in printing).

 ![Alt text](https://github.com/MaurizioCarrara/GARC-Public/blob/main/GIFs/Selectors.gif)

+## Future features (v 3.0)
+- Linear regression charts for movments and MTOW (maximum take-off weight)
+- Rate of change chart
+- Multipage

 ## Known issues
 - Time of loading depends on the hardware
 - Functions and classes will be improved to higher efficency
-- Version 3.0 will be multi page